raphCode/master-thesis-muzero/theory.typ

 The !gs considered in thesis are finite, meaning that the number of possible choices is limited.
 Finiteness also applies to the length of the !g, it should end at some point.
-This may sound trivial since most !gs encountered in the real world are finite.
+This may sound trivial, since most !gs encountered in the real world are finite.
 However, !gt is not limited to finite !gs.
 It is therefore important to note that some of the !gt statements in this chapter only apply to finite !gs.